GovReady/govready-q/Schema.md

 Documents
 ---------

 Documents occur as `introduction` and `output` documents of Modules as well as Question prompts.
+A document appears as:

+	id: mydoc
+	title: Document 1
+	format: markdown
+	template: |
+      Hello!

+The `id` and `title` fields are generally optional.
+An `id` is required to make the document downloadable.
+The fields also have special uses in projects (see above).

 ### Document Format